 Remember that your puppy has just left their mother and littermates and now looks to you for every little thing in their life.

 Prepare a bed or crate setup that is out of the way of the main traffic in the house, but positioned so your pet still feels that they belong.

 Crates are an excellent training tool for dogs and can become a dog’s safe place as it emulates a den.

-Put some water in there, and a couple of favourite toys and leave the door open to encourage them to use the crate as a place to play or take refuge.
+Put some water in there, and a couple of their favourite toys and leave the door open to encourage them to use the crate as a place to play or take refuge.

 Close the door at night to keep the house safe from a curious furry family member while you sleep until they are old enough to trust loose in the house.

 We have some excellent articles on crate training that you may find useful.